Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 This was a fantastic inclusion that I wasn't expecting.

-The product comes pre-programmed with 5 different lullabies like "Rock-a-bye Baby" and "Twinkle, Twinkle" that will hopefully get your baby to sleep.
+The product comes pre-programmed with five different lullabies like "Rock-a-bye Baby" and "Twinkle, Twinkle" that will hopefully get your baby to sleep.

 You can play and pause the lullabies under the lullaby settings within the menu screen.